leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Technical Specifications.md

 **Symptoms:** Observable movement or wobbling of cubes, especially in areas where they are not securely fastened to the support structure.

-**Mitigation:** Ensure the support structure is robust and securely fastened.
-Use appropriate adhesives or fasteners to affix cubes in place, providing stability.
+**Mitigation:** Ensure the support structure is robust and securely fastened before building the fresco in itself.
+Add new iron angles if the planks struggle to support the fresco.
+Conduct regular inspections to identify and address any structural issues.

 ---